mozilla/skywriter/docs/tutorials/commands.html.markdown

 Next, we use the standard window.open call to make a new window.
 A call to `markdown.toHTML` will give us the HTML version of our text and we drop that into our new window and we're all set!

-We need to register our new command with Bespin.
+We need to register our new command with Skywriter.

 Since we're going to create more than one Markdown related command, we'll plan to create a top-level `markdown` command with subcommands.
 The